shabin5785/react-notes/Notes_2.md

   - each provider in context creates its own stream or storage.

   - we can get value from context using this.context or by using a consumer. consumers are used when we need to get value from multiple contexts. this.context is used when there is only one context

+  - context is not a replacement for redux